An app for women or men with chronic pelvic pain who are seeing a physiotherapist.

 What does the app do?

 The app is mainly a library of pelvic floor exercises and self-help techniques including pelvic floor muscle relaxation exercises, diaphragmatic breathing and stretch exercises.
 The exercises are accompanied by photos and written text.
 The app also has a symptom tracker features allowing users to track symptoms such as bloating, abdominal pain, bladder pain, etc. The Reminders feature allows users to set reminders to relax their pelvic floor.
-For the complete app description, go to iTunes or the app website.

 ✔ Developed by a very knowledgeable physical therapist that specialises in pelvic pain.